Vehicle identification number: Vehicle descriptor section

 The fourth to ninth positions in the VIN are the vehicle descriptor section or VDS.
 This is used, according to local regulations, to identify the vehicle type, and may include information on the automobile platform used, the model, and the body style.
 Each manufacturer has a unique system for using this field.
 Most manufacturers since the 1980s have used the eighth digit to identify the engine type whenever there is more than one engine choice for the vehicle.
 Example: for the 2007 Chevrolet Corvette (C6 Vette), U is for a 6.0-liter V8 engine, and E is for a 7.0-liter V8.

 North American check digits

-One element that is inconsistent is the use of position nine as a check digit, compulsory for vehicles in North America and China, but not Europe.
+One element that is inconsistent is the use of position nine as a check digit, compulsory for vehicles in North America and China, but not so in Europe.

 Vehicle identifier section

 The 10th to 17th positions are used as the vehicle identifier section or VIS.
 This is used by the manufacturer to identify the individual vehicle in question.
 This may include information on options installed or engine and transmission choices, but often is a simple sequential number.